 Counseling and therapy offer a non-judgmental forum to explore your scariest thoughts and feelings.
 I strive to provide a safe and encouraging space to explore your patterns.
 Together, we gain deeper understanding of these patterns and work to create new ways to move closer to your goals.

-Couples who come to me usually say the similar things, “I am tired of fighting.
+Couples who come to me usually say similar things, “I am tired of fighting.
 There has to be more to life than this…” You’re right, there is more to life.
 If you’re here, you are still hopeful that things can get better.
 I utilize EMDR techniques to help cut through personal issues that are keeping the entrenched pattern in place.
 I know how hard it is to face the challenges you’ve been avoiding or arguing about.
 During session, we collaborate, explore and practice healthy communication styles that feel good and can help your relationship start to breathe again.
 I am trained in PACT (Level 1) and Gottman (Level I) techniques – proven methods to help disentrench stuck patterns.